mukil/dmx-littlehelpers/README.md

 **0.5.0** -- Upcoming

-* Adapted to be compatible with DMX 5.0
+* Adapted to be compatible with DMX 5.1
 * Released under the AGPL-3.0 license
+* Added "Open in Topicmap" endpoint
+* Code organization

 **0.4.0** -- Feb 02, 2018